baytechc/waasabi.org/pages/components.md

 The above is currently accomplished by providing a custom version of Strapi’s built-in GraphQL plugin that replaces the native plugin with one with rudimentary GraphQL Subscriptions support.
 This provides a Web Sockets-based real-time GraphQL API for the `signals` endpoint of `events-manager` which then is able to signal the frontend clients

-It is planned to replace this solution in the future with a purpose-built Rust service that exposes new events in `signals` using built-in support for PostgreSQL `LISTEN`/`NOTIFY` and a very focused, minimal GraphQL-subscriptions-over-Web-Sockets service implementation.
+It is planned to explore replacing this solution in the future with a purpose-built Rust service that exposes new events in `signals` using built-in support for PostgreSQL `LISTEN`/`NOTIFY` and a very focused, minimal GraphQL-subscriptions-over-Web-Sockets service implementation.

 This change is expected to: